 Finally you can add social website plugins to existing sites.
 This will make them more like social networks and inject a social experience.
 Internal platforms created for employee engagement inside companies can also benefit from these plugins.

 The latest edition of the guide is clearly laid out and discusses the most important aspects of choosing a community platform.
 As a result, the CMX guide to community platforms provides every business with an extensive toolkit to make the right decision for the right community platform.
+The SaaS software community is thankful too!

 Download the CMX-Guide-to-Community-Platforms